-Protecting and Strengthening Communities- Love Where You Live- The improvement of housing conditions will contribute to the provision of a strong, healthy and vibrant private sector housing market that offers security, stability and decency to tenants and landlords.
+Standing up for our communities - The improvement of housing conditions will contribute to the provision of a strong, healthy and vibrant private sector housing market that offers security, stability and decency to tenants and landlords.

 3.1.
 Aims and Objectives of the Policy